TIY-LR-NET-2015-Fall/Week-7-Day-2/README.md

 5. Create page with a url of "/classmate/PostWallMessage"
   6. This page will allow you to enter your name and the message you want to post on the wall1.
 Submit a link to your repo.
   7. After posting the page return the person's name and the message they wrote back to the user.
 It's not required to save this message.
-1. Submit a link to your repo.
+1. Submit a pull request to your forked repo.

 ### Hard Mode